-Český Krumlov has loads of places to eating, making it a great place for everyone to find something that really tickles their tastebuds.
-Be warned though, because the best restaurants fill up quickly in the evening, so make sure you make a reservation.
+Český Krumlov has loads of places to eat, making it a great place for everyone to find something that really tickles their tastebuds.
+Be warned, though, because the best restaurants fill up quickly in the evening, so make sure you make a reservation.

 Nothing’s changed in this wood-panelled beer parlour for almost a century.
-Locals and tourists pack Na Louži for huge meals and tasty dark beer from the local Eggenberg brewery.
+Locals and tourists pack Na Louži for huge meals and a tasty dark beer from the local Eggenberg brewery.

-Laibon is both modern and also vegetarian, and also boasts a stunning location right next to the river.
+The restaurant is both modern and also vegetarian and also boasts a stunning location right next to the river.
 Some of the best choices here are soy goulash or Mútábúr soup, both of which are delicious.
-It’s located on Parkán 105 and is open from 11am until 11pm.
+It’s located on Parkán 105 and is open from 11 am until 11 pm.

-Restaurace Barbakán is a restaurant actually in the town’s fortifications, and also has a beautiful terrace overhanging the river.
-You’ll get filling and hearty traditional Czech food here and it is also near the accommodation on Rooseveltova Street.
-It’s on Horní 26 and is open long hours every day.
+It is a restaurant in the town’s fortifications and has a beautiful terrace overhanging the river.
+You’ll get filling and hearty traditional Czech food here, and it is also near the accommodation on Rooseveltova Street.
+It’s on Horní 26 and is open for long hours every day.

-Hospoda 99 is a great place to head for some cheap food that’s also very tasty.
+This pub is a great place to head for some cheap food that’s also very tasty.
 It serves a range of soups, salads and main meals and also boasts some of the cheapest alcohol in the town.
-It’s also very busy until very late, making it perfect for night owls.
-It’s open from 10am-10pm, although the bar stays open until midnight.
+It’s also hectic until very late, making it perfect for night owls.
+It’s open from 10 am-10 pm, although the bar stays open until midnight.
 Find it on Vezni 99.

 It is a quiet teahouse, one of many built in the 1990s to give people an alternative to the loud pubs that dot the town.
-Although it is exotic and certainly not a typical Czech restaurant or café, it is the place to go if you want to mix with the locals, as well as somewhere to head if you just want some peace and quiet way from the tourists.
-It’s open daily from 1pm until 10pm and is on Latrán 54.
+Although it is exotic and certainly not a typical Czech restaurant or café, it is the place to go if you want to mix with the locals and somewhere to head if you want some peace and quiet away from the tourists.
+It’s open daily from 1 pm until 10 pm and is on Latrán 54.